jarough/Atlas-Gym/README.md

 used z-index for collapsed nav bar to make sure images weren't overlapping it on mobile devices

 ### Bugs
-* The container of the top navigation bar seems to extend when hovering over a page option.
+* The container of the top navigation bar extends downward when hovering over a page option.

 ## Deployment
 This project was developed using Visual Studio Code IDE with commits to git and pushed to GitHub using Source Control.